CamP21/Microbit-Code/README.md

 - User must dodge left and right through button A and button B inputs
 - Speed of display gradually speeds up over time
 - When user loses, displays a sad face and number of walls cleared

+Game_Spinner:
+- If user presses button A or button B on the microbit, arrow will spin and point in a direction